Logo of the Atomic Weights Commission Logo of the International Union of Pure and Applied Chemistry

 IsotopeAtomic mass (Da)Isotopic abundance (amount fraction)

 In 1961, the Commission recommended Ar(Lu) = 174.97 based on new mass-spectrometric determinations.
 The Commission also noted the close agreement with the chemical determinations Ar(Lu).
 In 1977, it took note of a new isotope-abundance determination, which was deemed more accurate but, like its predecessors, was not calibrated.
 Nevertheless, as a result, the more precise Ar(Lu) = 174.967(3) was recommended.
-Moreover, in 1981 the Commission was able to reduce the quoted uncertainty from 0.003 to 0.001.
-This change was justified because another abundance determination by agreed very well with earlier measurements.
-The Commission last revised the atomic weight of lutetium in 2007.
+Since then, the Commission was able to reduce the quoted uncertainty based on new mass spectrometric measurements that agreed with earlier determinations.
+The Commission last revised the atomic weight of lutetium in 2024 based on recent multi-collector ICPMS measurements of its isotopic composition.

-The minor isotope, 176Lu, is radioactive with a half-life of 3.57(14)×1010 a.
-In consequence, Ar(Lu) will change comparably with the current uncertainty (0.0001) in only about 5×108 a.
-At Oklo, the n(176Lu)/n(175Lu) ratio has been used as a sensitive measure of the average equilibrium temperature of the neutrons at the time of the nuclear reactions.
-The occurrence at this site of almost pure (99.7 %) isotope 175Lu justifies the annotation "g".
-The 176Lu–176Hf decay system is used as a geochronometer.
+The minor isotope, 176Lu, is radioactive with a half-life of 3.57(14)×1010 a and the 176Lu–176Hf decay system is used as a geochronometer.
+In consequence, Ar(Lu) will change comparably with the current uncertainty (0.000 05) in only about 1×108 years.
+At the Oklo fossil natural nuclear reactors at Gabon, south-west Africa, the n(176Lu)/n(175Lu) ratio has been used as a sensitive measure of the average equilibrium temperature of the neutrons at the time of the nuclear reactions.
+The occurrence, at this site, of almost pure (> 99.4 %) isotope 175Lu justifies the annotation "g" to the standard atomic weight of lutetium indicating that geological materials are known in which the element has an isotopic composition outside the limits for normal material.

 CIAAW